sebnetdev/snappass/README.rst

 The goal is to protect the solution using WAF and reverse proxy and expose only the secrets and the temporary links.

+What I added/modified:

-I also add the possibility to set a base path to make https://example.com/snappass/ possible.
+  - the possibility to set a base path to make https://example.com/snappass/ possible.

-I updated the version of jquery with the latest version and the same for bootstrap and font awsome.
+  - the version of jquery with the latest version and the same for bootstrap and font awsome have been updated.

-I add an option to chose the IP address where the service binds, 127.0.0.1 is a better option than 0.0.0.0 in a non-docker context.
+  - an option to chose the IP address where the service binds, 127.0.0.1 is a better option than 0.0.0.0 in a non-docker context.
+  - an API to set a a password from another application

-I changed the way to encode the encryption key in order to avoid the missing '=' at the end of the link when you share the link with your email application.
+  - the way to encode the encryption key in order to avoid the missing '=' at the end of the link when you share the link with your email application.

 There are a couple of options for:
   - Title
   - Company name
   - Company logo URL
   - Help URL
-  - Liste of TTL
+  - List of TTL
   - Listen IP address

 |pypi| |build|